Scottish Universities' International Summer School

-Whether you participate in Modernism, Scottish Literature, Contemporary Literature or all of the above, your courses will include an intensive program of lectures and seminars.
+Whether you participate in Modernism, Scottish Literature, Contemporary Literature or a combination of the above, your courses will include an intensive program of lectures and seminars.
 You will attend lectures each weekday morning and seminars four times a week.

 The Creative Writing course provides experience in a variety of genres, including fiction, poetry, drama and writing for the screen and for children.
 You'll benefit from an excellent opportunity to sharpen your creative writing skills through workshops and seminars.

-Students participating in the Contemporary Literature or Creative Writing programs will find that the program dates coincide with the Edinburgh International Festival, the Fringe Festival, and the International Book Festival.
+Students participating in the program will find that the dates coincide with the Edinburgh International Festival, the Fringe Festival, and the International Book Festival.

 - Term One: Literature – Modernism 2.5 credits